justrealmilk/braytech.org-translations/README.md

    ![needupdate](https://i.ibb.co/pyjzsP2/2021-01-25-05-34-22.png)

 5. Click pull request.
 And it will show you **There isn’t anything to compare.**
 That's OK.
 Pay attention.
-It is trying you merge your branch into the origin one.
+It is trying to merge your branch into the origin one.
 But you branch is behind.
 Just a little bit below this text there is a link to *switch the base*.
 Click it.

    ![switchit](https://i.ibb.co/yBJmMSF/2021-01-25-05-42-09.png)